Vervious/minitorch-2/README.md

 # minitorch

 This was done following https://minitorch.github.io/.
+Much was imported from prior repositories where I previously did earlier implementation tasks.

-# Notes to self
+## Notes to self

 for virtualenv: